Thanks to Pull-Ups® for sponsoring this post.

 Just apologize for the nudity and carry on with your visit as usual.

-This one's a big deal because there are a lot of logistics in public restroom usage.
-Doors, automatically flushing toilets, bigger sinks and more to navigate.
+This one’s a big deal because there are a lot of logistics in public restroom usage.
+With doors, automatically flushing toilets, bigger sinks, and more to navigate, it can be a struggle.
 If you can get that first public visit out of the way, your options open up as to where you can take your potty training kid.

-You start fantasizing about all the money you'll save on diapers, or all the time you'll save on laundering cloth.
-Diapers have probably become such standard issue in your day-to-day life that you're blissfully unaware how much freedom lies ahead of you.
+You start fantasizing about all the money you’ll save on diapers and all the time you’ll save on laundering cloth.
+Diapers have probably become such a standard issue in your day-to-day life that you’re blissfully unaware how much freedom lies ahead of you.

-First Check Out Line "I have to pee!"
-7 of 15
+7. First Check Out Line “I have to pee!”

 Epic grocery store trip, mid-checkout, “I HAVE TO PEE” or worse, “I HAVE TO POOP!”